josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 If you don’t model perception loops,
 you’re walking blindfolded around a cliff.

-CRAKEN is a perception-aware system.
+C.R.A.K.E.N. is a perception-aware system.

 ---

-# 🟦 Systems & Doctrines CRAKEN Has “Grabbed in Its Tentacles”
+# 🟦 Systems & Doctrines C.R.A.K.E.N.
+Has “Grabbed in Its Tentacles”
 *(i.e., legacy frameworks it replaces or consumes)*

 ## 1. PMESII-PT
 Useful for checklists.
 Terrible for interdependence.
-CRAKEN eats it whole.
+C.R.A.K.E.N. eats it whole.

 ## 2. DIME / DIMEFIL
 Lists state instruments of power.